paulvanleest/retrocoin/README.md

     sudo systemctl enable nfc_start.service
     sudo systemctl start nfc_start.service

+6. Prepare the coins.
+    Write the tags using any tag writer or your phone to create a NDEF text record in the tag.
+    The tag must contain the full command, example: /opt/FBNeo/fbneo -integerscale -fullscreen -joy ddragon3

-6. If there is sound, but no display: Sometimes, you need to allow access to the X server.
+7. If there is sound, but no display: Sometimes, you need to allow access to the X server.
 You can do this by running: xhost +local: this appears a temporary fix, after reboot this command is needed again.
 Permanent fix: add it to autostart: mkdir ~/.config/autostart